FormulaMonks/potluck/README.md

 up and running, and then continue the provisioning process using your chef scripts.

+Provisioning runs as the `root` user, so you will either need to supply the `root` password when prompted, or you will need to be otherwise authorized to ssh in as `root` (i.e. by adding your public key into `/root/.ssh/authorized_keys` on your server).

-Eventually it will prompt you for a Hostname & FQDN, we typically use the application name and intended vhost, i.e.:
+Once running, it will eventually prompt you for a Hostname & FQDN, we typically use the application name and primary vhost, i.e.:

     $ Hostname: billion_dollar_startup
     $ FQDN: billiondollarstartup.com

 Shortly after it will reboot in order to refresh the Hostname and FQDN, then pick back up w/ chef provisioning.
 If chef provisioning fails, you can start it again using: